jlmelville/uwot/README.md

 An R implementation of the
-[Uniform Manifold Approximation and Projection (UMAP)](https://arxiv.org/abs/1802.03426) method for dimensionality reduction (McInnes and Healy, 2018).
+[Uniform Manifold Approximation and Projection (UMAP)](https://arxiv.org/abs/1802.03426) method for dimensionality reduction (McInnes and Healy, 2018), that also implements the supervised and metric (out-of-sample) learning extensions to the basic method.

 ## News